teamnamegoeshere/fullstack-backend/README.md

   - Add dummy database records for testing with ```rails db:seed```
   - Run the development server locally: ```rails s -p 4000``` We recommend port 4000 when testing in conjunction with the frontend repository
 - Open a web browser and navigate to ```localhost:4000```

+### Functionality

+This repository contains a ```client.http``` file in the root directory.
+This is designed for testing with the humao.rest-client VSCode extension.
+It also serves to document the API routes of this applications and their functions.